Ginger Tea: Benefits And How To Use For Weight Loss

 How To Make Ginger Tea For Weight Loss

 A 240 ml cup of ginger tea has just about 10 calories.
-It is also a filling beverage that you can drink between meals to keepsyour hunger pangs under control.
-You can prepare this herbal tea with fresh, grated roots or dried ginger powder.
+It is also a filling beverage that you can drink between meals to keep your hunger pangs under control.
+You can prepare this natural tea with fresh, grated roots or dried ginger powder.